MichaelFunke/TimesTableApp/README.md

 # TimesTableApp
-Simple App for learning the Pythagorean table.
+A simple app for learning the Pythagorean table.